xsgu/baccaratsim/README.md

 9. Can adjust the payout for an either pair bet (usually pays 5:1).

+Code Features:
+1. The code does not use any R packages.
+It can be run on a base R installation.

 ## baccaratsim
-Contains all of the functions to run the baccarat simulation.
+1. Contains all of the functions to run the baccarat simulation.
 Run this file first.

 ## bets